sagemath/trac_to_gh/Issue 3062.md

 # Issue 3062: implement __oct__ special method for the integers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3062

 Original creator: was